Leaders fete 5 years of Paris climate pact, without US

 Achieving this will require a phasing-out of fossil fuels and better protection for the world’s carbon-soaking forests, wetlands and oceans.

 The United States, which quit the Paris accord under President Donald Trump, won’t attend the event at the federal level.
-But several U.S. governors and business leaders, such as Apple’s chief executive Tim Cook, will take part.
+But Michigan Gov. Gretchen Whitmer, Gov. Charlie Baker of Massachusetts and U.S. business leaders, such as Apple’s chief executive Tim Cook, will take part.

 President-elect Joe Biden has pledged to rejoin the pact and put the U.S. on course to reduce its emissions to net zero by 2050.